savvdm/checksum/README.md

 It then read all files under the specified directory, and checks them against the checksums read from the data file.

-By default, only files newer than the data file are checked.
+By default, only new files, and those newer than the checksum file are checked.
-This can be controlled by the `-check` option (see below).
+This behaviour is controlled by `-check` command line switch, see below.

 New files are always checked, and their checksums are added to the data file.
 For existing files, checksums in the data file are updated upon the check.